Battle of Lyngør: Battle

 Najaden had anchored near the island of Sandøya near Tvedestrand, where the captain felt secure.
 His premise was that no British ship would risk running ashore in the unfamiliar and craggy archipelago.
 He accepted an invitation to dine with the captain of the Samsøe and even went ashore on the island after his meal.
 From the hills above, he saw that the British ships were inside the archipelago and headed in his direction.

 Rushing back to his ships, he ordered the ships along an inner route north-east, toward Lyngør.
 Podargus was in the van of the British squadron, apparently with a pilot on board who was familiar with the waters.
-Still, she ran aground at Buskjærsteinen and Steward ordered Flamer to stay behind and assist the stricken brig.
+Still, she ran aground at Buskjærsteinen and Stewart ordered Flamer to stay behind and assist the stricken brig.
 Several smaller Dano-Norwegian boats immediately attacked Podargus and Flamer.
 Among them were Lieutenant Parnemann with the armed launch Kiøge Bugt and gunboat No.3 under the command of Lieutenant Ring.
 Four additional gunboats from the Arendal Division, commanded by Captain-Lieutenant Dietrichson, subsequently reinforced them.
 Lastly, the battery at Digernes (on the seaward side of Borøya island, which is three miles southwest of Lyngør), also fired on the two British brigs.
 Although Podargus and Flamer sustained damage, they were eventually able to rejoin Dictator after the main battle was over.

 Najaden went into the narrow sound of Lyngør where she anchored between Holmen and Odden, detaching most of her supporting vessels to fight Podargus and Flamer.
 Captain Holm assumed that the Dictator could not follow down the narrow sound, and assumed that the attack would come from smaller vessels and over Holmen, and set his broadside towards Holmen.
-However, Steward sailed into the sound, dropped an anchor behind him, and ran ashore with his broadside perpendicular to the sound.
+However, Stewart sailed into the sound, dropped an anchor behind him, and ran ashore with his broadside perpendicular to the sound.
 Using his anchor line for leverage, he positioned Dictator to set its broadside against Najaden at a range of 35–40 metres.
 Unable to turn, Najaden had its broadside pointing away from the opposing ship and was dead in the water.